-“Online retailers will spend a significant amount of time and resource in the period running up to Black Friday doing everything they can to prepare their site for the huge increase in traffic, because any downtime, no matter how brief, can cost them huge amounts of revenue”, Caroline Fox Senior Enterprise Sales Manager
+“Online retailers will spend a significant amount of time and resource in the period running up to Black Friday doing everything they can to prepare their site for the huge increase in traffic, because any downtime, no matter how brief, can cost them huge amounts of revenue”, Caroline Fox Senior Enterprise Sales Manager at Salecycle.

-Olivia Keighley University student and regular online shopper from Sunderland says: “There is nothing more annoying than having your items in your ASOS shopping bag suddenly appear to be out of stock.
+Olivia Keighley, 21, University student and regular online shopper from Sunderland says: “There is nothing more annoying than having your items in your ASOS shopping bag suddenly appear to be out of stock.
 Plus the online queues are sometimes more frustrating than actual queues in store as the whole point of shopping online is to save time

 But let’s face it, even if there is a sudden step back from Black Friday sales in the future, shoppers shouldn’t be too concerned as flash sales are regularly available and thank goodness for that!